siftware/live-connect/README.md

 // This conditional is only needed when the request is for a new user.
 // In production, catering for step 1 of the OAuth process (getting an auth code)
-// could be all handled on the callback page.
+// could be all handled on the callback page and the rest of the time just use
-//
-// The rest of the time just use $this->getAuthToken() which will also handle auth/refresh for you
+// $this->getAuthToken() which handles auth/refresh for you

 $authCode = (isset($_GET["code"]) ? $_GET["code"] : "");
 if (!$live->authenticate($authCode))
 {